The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Summary and Discussion

 \section{Summary and Discussion}

-In the sections above, we emphasized a few important key parameters related to the mass accretion of the Cyg X-1 black hole, i.e.\,the mass capture rate $\dot{M}_{\rm capt}$, the distance range $r_1-r_2$ over which the soft state and hard state emission draw the gravitational energy of the accreted matter, the efficiency $\eta_{\rm grav}$ of converting gravitational energy into free energy, and the efficiency of converting free energy into X-rays $\eta_{\rm rad}$.
-A compact corona feeding on the energy of the material within $\le 5\,r_{\rm g}$ from the black hole is energetically favored over an extended corona feeding on the energy between $10\,r_{\rm g}$ and $130\,r_{\rm g}$.
-The former corona has a large scattering compactness and Compton cooling times well below the light crossing times, emphasizing the need for energy transport via magnetic fields or bulk plasma motion.
+In the sections above, we emphasized a few important key parameters related to the mass accretion of the Cyg X-1 black hole, i.e., the mass capture rate $\dot{M}_{\rm capt}$, the distance range $r_1-r_2$ over which the soft state and hard state emission draw their energy, the efficiencies $\eta_{\rm grav}$ and $\eta_{\rm BZ}$ of converting gravitational energy and the spin energy of the black hole into free energy, respectively, and the efficiency of converting free energy into X-rays $\eta_{\rm rad}$.
+A compact corona feeding on the energy of the material within $\sim 5\,r_{\rm g}$ from the black hole can make use of a larger fraction of the gravitational energy of the accreting material $\dot{M}\,c^2$ and can tap into the rotational energy of the black hole via the BZ mechanism, and is thus energetically favored over an extended corona feeding on the energy liberated at distances between $10\,r_{\rm g}$ and $130\,r_{\rm g}$ from the black hole.
+The former corona has a large scattering compactness and Compton cooling times well below the light crossing times, which indicates the need for energy transport via Poynting flux or bulk plasma motion.
 In contrast, the latter corona has Compton cooling times exceeding the light crossing times by a few, so that sufficiently fast hot plasma from the accretion disk could power the corona.

-We emphasized that the high PDs of Cyg X-1 parallel to the radio jet argue in favor of the existence of outflowing pair plasma in both, the soft and hard states.
+We emphasized that the high PDs of Cyg X-1 parallel to the radio jet argue in favor of the existence of outflowing pair plasma in both the soft and hard states.
 A layer of relativistically moving pairs could also explain the high 4-6\% PDs of 4U\,1630$-$47 in the soft state \citep{2024ApJ...964...77R,2024ApJ...977L..10K}.